barracudanetworks/ldap/README.md

 All Ldap error codes and messages which are usually quite inconvenient to track (and are easily forgotten about) are handled with convenient exceptions for all LDAP operations.

+NOTE: Just like the php ldap_connect function, the Manager's connect method will not actually connect.
+The actual connection is made during bind().
+If your DC is unreachable or you provided the wrong connection configuration, you will get an exception on bind() and _not_ on connect().

 Hence, for instance, you can write the following: